A Pragmatic Guide to Data Engineering Project Management

 First, implement a mandatory resource tagging policy.
 Every resource must be tagged with project, environment, and owner.
 This is non-negotiable and provides immediate visibility for cost allocation.
 Couple this with automated budget alerts that notify stakeholders when spending crosses 75% of the monthly forecast.

 Second, integrate cost control into the architecture.
 When using a platform like Snowflake, this means selecting the correct virtual warehouse size for each workload (do not default to Large) and setting aggressive auto-suspend policies (e.g., 60 seconds).
 These are not suggestions; they are fundamental budget controls.
-For a detailed guide, review our proven techniques for Snowflake cost optimization.
 Proactive management prevents budget-breaking invoices.

 Data pipelines handle a company’s most critical assets.
 Treating risk management as a post-launch activity is a significant liability.
 Effective data engineering project management involves identifying threats before they materialize and establishing clear ownership from day one.

-Begin with a living risk register—a practical document tracking real-world threats.
+Begin with a living risk register - a practical document tracking real-world threats, not a compliance checkbox.
 The most common risks for data platform projects are predictable:

 From Risk Identification to Mitigation